 2 tsp baking powder

-Optional colorful powders – preferably 3 different kinds
+Optional colorful powders – preferably 3 different varieties

 Coconut oil for frying